Solo Traveler Photo Tips | Taking Photos When You Travel Alone

 A stranger took this photo.
 I had to crop out their finger from the photo, so you can’t see the bunny’s feet

-Do you have any solo traveler photo tips to share?
+Do you have any solo traveller photo tips to share?
 What is your preference?